Genome-Function-Initiative-Oxford/Zone-Equalisation-Normalisation/README.md

 <a id="zone_norm"></a>
 ## 4. Normalising bigWigs With ZEN
 Module `ZoneNorm` normalises genomic coverage with ZEN.
-Steps include: BAM to bigWig mapping, convolution to create smoothed signals, distribution fitting, signal zone prediction and generating bigWigs normalised with ZEN.
+Steps include: BAM to bigWig mapping, convolution to create smoothed signals, distribution fitting, signal zone prediction (coordinates of consistent regions of signal) and generating bigWigs normalised with ZEN.
 It runs on genomic signals from either BAMs or bigWigs.
 If using bigWigs that have been pre-normalised, then it is advisable to first remap them without normalisation, or to use ZEN-norm's <a href="#reverse_norm">ReverseNorm</a> module.

 <br>